JoaoLopesF/RemoteDebug/README.md

 #### 1.3.1 - 2018-08-18

     - Adjustments in precompiler macros

 #### 1.3.0 - 2018-08-17

     - Bug in write with latest ESP8266 SDK
     - Port number can be modified in project Arduino (.ino file)
     -  Few adjustments as ESP32 includes

 #### 1.2.2

     - Adjustments, as avoid ESP32 include errors
     - Telnet port of server can be modified by project Just put it in your .ino, before the include:

-    ````
+    ```cpp
     #define TELNET_PORT 1000

     #include "RemoteDebug.h"
-    ````
+    ```

 #### 1.2.0

     - Shortcuts and client buffering to avoid misterious delay of ESP networking

 #### 1.1.0

     - Adjustments and now runs in Esp32 too.

 #### 1.0.0

     - Adjustments and improvements from Beta versions.

       New features:

         - Filter
         - Colors